ROTATION OF OBJECTS ABOUT AN ARBITRARY AXIS

 Symbol Description

-On panel function Ciii, to add or remove colored disks from connections.
+On panel function Ciii, to add or remove colored disks from segment end points.

-i On panel function Ciii, to add or remove indices on disks.
+i On panel function Ciii, to add or remove indices.

 On panel function Cvii, for the angle among y and z referential.